tderrien/thomas.derrien/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Transcriptome sequencing and lncRNAs
+- Transcriptome sequencing using short (SR-RNASeq) and long (LR-RNASeq) sequencing technologies
+- Long non-coding RNAs (lncRNAs) in human and domesticated species
 - Machine Learning
 - Canine genomics